samrap/gestalt-docs/introduction.md

 A Configuration can be thought of as a collection of your configuration values.
 It is instantiated via an array of key-value pairs that contain your framework or application's configuration values.

+---

+**Did you know?** Gestalt's constructor also accepts a `Configuration` instance or an instance of PHP's `Traversable` interface.

+---

-Retreiving those values is natural and concise:
+Retreiving Configuration values is natural and concise:

 ```php
 $debug = $config->get('debug');
 ```

-Alternatively, you may access the configuration values as an array:
+Alternatively, you may access the values as an array:

 ```php
 $debug = $config['debug'];
 ```

-Of course, you may use dot notation to retrieve values from a nested Configuration:
+Using the `get` method you may also use dot notation to retrieve values from a nested Configuration:

 ```php